abbioinfo/CyAnno/README.md

 ### Training dataset
 CyAnno requires two files for training the models:
-1. [Hand-gated]
+1. **[Hand-gated]**
-List of FCS/CSV file containig the marker expression profile of each handgated cell from each training sample.
+Table of FCS/CSV file containig the marker expression profile of each handgated cell from each training sample.
 This is a three column csv file:

 Column 1: Path of FCS/CSV manually gated file from a live cell sample.